scevans83/EC601/project_1_report.md

 However, in a typical clinical research setting, the incidence of fracture-positive scans would generally be much lower, and upon extrapolating the sample size and results to a dataset with a lower fracture incidence, accuracy rates decreased significantly for both radiologists and CNN [5].
 In any case, further research will be needed to refine the CNN.

 Despite this limitation, the study showed promise for using artificial intelligence to detect cervical fractures.
-The CNN was able to process each scan and produce results in approximately one-fifth of the time that a radiologist needed to perform the same task.
-In addition, as seen in Figure 1, the study showed likely locations of false results from the CNN, allowing doctors to examine those areas more critically while ruling out unlikely fracture locations.
+The CNN was able to process each scan and produce results in approximately one-fifth of the time that a radiologist needed to perform the same task [5].
+In addition, as seen in Figure 1, the study showed likely locations of false results from the CNN, allowing doctors to examine those areas more critically while ruling out unlikely fracture locations [5].
 Thus, even with the lower accuracy rates of the demonstrated model, the CNN would still be able to save time in clinical settings.

 ### Current Open-Source Solutions